ollienorman/bank-tech-test/README.md

+To use: run 'bundle install'.

+Enter IRB.

 See spec/feature_spec.rb to see example of how to use the program (using the acceptance criteria).
 User would only use account.deposit, account.withdraw, and account.statement.print_statement.

+To run tests, run 'rspec'.

 ## Specification